 5. SALE, SIGNIFICANT RENOVATION, CHANGE OF USE OR OWNER’S FAMILY USE OF PREMISES

 Minimum Notice: 42 clear days

-A tenant on a fixed term lease cannot be evicted using this reason, until the end of their lease.
-A tenant on a NON-FIXED term lease can be given 42 days to leave the property if it is to be sold (not just an intention to sell), it is being renovated (major or structural and requires tenants to leave) or the use of the premises is changing (no longer a rental property).
-Also, 42 clear days notice may be given if the dwelling is to be used by an owner’s partner, son, daughter or parent, a parent of the owner’s domestic partner or a person who is substantially dependent on the owner.
+A tenant on a fixed term lease cannot be evicted using sale, significant renovation, change of use or owner’s family use of premises as a reason.
+A tenant on a NON-FIXED term lease can be given 42 days to leave the property if it is to be sold (not just an intention to sell), if it is being renovated (major or structural and would make the property uninhabitable) or the use of the premises is changing (no longer a rental property), or if the dwelling is to be used by an owner’s partner, son, daughter or parent, a parent of the owner’s domestic partner or a person who is substantially dependant on the owner.

 6. SUBSTANTIAL NUISANCE AT THE PREMISES

-Minimum Notice: 14 clear days (Can be immediate if through court)
+Minimum Notice: 14 clear days BUT can be immediate if through Court

 Also note that landlord/agents or tenants may apply to the court for immediate termination of an agreement if the other party to the agreement: